hpssjellis/maker100-xiaoML-kit/README.md

 # In-Person Course overview using the XiaoEsp32s3-sense
 Students are encouraged to work ahead of the class as we don't expect to have class sets of all the sensors.

-Note: YOu will need a USB-C cable a computer or laptop to run the code and sometimes a micro SD card.
+Note: You will need a USB-C cable a computer or laptop to run the code and sometimes a micro SD card.
-Also a cell phone or webCam to video the assignment when finished.
+Also a cell phone or webCam to video the assignment when it is finished.

 | Topic | Example Code| Video | Instructions and Prompt|
 |:---|:---|:---|:---|